 Why do native trees matter?
 How can we create a homegrown national park in our own backyards or local municipalities?
 What are other organizations doing to increase biodiversity on their campuses?
 Start the day with networking and tours of the award-winning Jay Estate Gardens starting at 10:30am.
 Bring your own lunch and enjoy open seating on the veranda and in the gardens.
 Then join us at 12:30pm for a keynote talk by best-selling author and entomologist Doug Tallamy.

-The day will wrap-up with a panel presentation at 1:30pm from Rye and Sound Shore organizations who will share their native tree planting projects.
+The day will wrap-up with a presentation at 1:30pm with panelists from Westchester and New York organizations like Healthy Yards and Ecobeneficial who will share their native tree planting projects.
+Browse table presentations from other ecofriendly organizations.
 Funding generously provided by our partners in philanthropy at Con Edison.
+Register here.
+Read more here.

 The Jay Estate in Rye was home to one of our nation's greatest peacemakers, John Jay...